Spiritual protection for ghost hunters is an important topic.

 In Voodoo and related traditions, black salt may lift curses and repel evil and malicious spirits.

 Never eat black salt.
 Do not give it to anyone to consume.
-Depending on what it’s made from, it could make them ill or even kill them.
+Don’t leave it around where children might decide to taste it.
+Depending on what the black salt is made from, it could make them ill or even kill them.

 Some people use Holy Water to bless houses that have very light (but annoying) paranormal activity.